 The Psychosocial Aspects of Pandemic Viruses

 Dr. Stebnicki has served on many statewide and national professional counseling associations and accreditation boards.
-He has written nine professional texts most recently Clinical Military Counseling: Guidelines for Practice (2020, American Counseling Association), Disaster Mental Health Counseling: Responding to Trauma in a Multicultural Context (2017, Springer Publishing); The Psychological and Social Impact of Illness and Disability (7th ed.)
+He has written over 40 journal articles and book chapters and has a total of 10 professional texts, most recently Counseling Practice During Phases of a Pandemic Virus (American Counseling Association, 2022), Clinical Military Counseling: Guidelines for Practice (2021, American Counseling Association), Disaster Mental Health Counseling: Responding to Trauma in a Multicultural Context (2017, Springer Publishing); The Psychological and Social Impact of Illness and Disability (7th ed.)
 (2018, Springer Publishing); and The Professional Counselors’ Desk Reference (2nd ed.)
 (2016, Springer Publishing).
-He has written over 40 journal articles and book chapters, and has presented at over 100 regional, state, and national conferences, seminars, and workshops, on topics ranging from military mental health, traumatic stress, empathy fatigue, and the psychosocial aspects of adults with chronic illnesses and disabilities.
+He has presented at over 100 regional, state, and national conferences, seminars, and workshops, on topics ranging from military mental health, traumatic stress, empathy fatigue, and the psychosocial aspects of adults with chronic illnesses and disabilities

 Behavioral health providers have the potential to be emotionally, socially, physically, spiritually, and occupationally exhausted.

 Mental and behavioral health professionals serve as the psychological response to pandemic viruses.
 Accordingly, we are in a constant state of disaster preparedness.
 We cannot escape, hide, or ignore the viruses that challenge us.
 That is because there is no beginning, middle, and end to viral contagions such as coronaviruses.

 As mental and behavioral health professionals, how do we facilitate good emotional, social, physical, psychological, spiritual, and environmental healing?